ArthurKim25/DATA-150/final.md

 We hypothesize that by being more aware of gender disparities in climate change vulnerability and helping them more effectively, we can spread more awareness and help make progress towards greater gender inequality in the areas we explore.

 #### Why This Plan Should be Considered
-In his book, *Development as Freedom*, Amartya Sen defines human development as the increase in socioeconomic freedoms and security, and wellbeing as a whole.
+In his book, *Development as Freedom*, Amartya Sen defines human development as the increase in socioeconomic freedoms and security, and wellbeing as a whole (9).

 ## References:
 1. Azzarri, C., & Signorelli, S. (2019).
 Climate and poverty in Africa South of the Sahara.
 World Development, 125, 104691. https://doi.org/10.1016/j.worlddev.2019.104691